ianthetechie/digital-garden/content/til/optimizing-rustc-target-features.md

 Well, that's disappointing, isn't it?
 By default, you'd only get up to SSE2, which is over 20 years old by now!
-This CPU is new enough to support
 This is a consequence of the diversity of the `x86_64` architecture.
 If you want your binary to run _everywhere_, this is the price you'd have to pay.

 # Enabling features individually

-While `-C target-cpu=native` will probably make your code faster on the build machine, a lot of modern software is built by a CI pipeline and run elsewhere.
+While `-C target-cpu=native` will usually make your code faster on the build machine, a lot of modern software is built by a CI pipeline on cheap runners, but deployed elsewhere.
 To reliably target a specific set of features, use the `target-feature` flag.
 This lets you specifically enable features you know will be available on the machine running the code.
 Here's an example of `RUSTFLAGS` that incorporates all of the above features.